carey-suehs/GCD_Course_Project/README.md

 __________5. CREATE A 2ND, DATA SET w/ MEANS PER VAR, ACTIVITY, & SUBJECT

 This section provides code for casting the "subset_long" element into the required table of average variable values per activity and subject.
+Some reshaping is performed (I like long datasets).
+Some renaming is performed to differentiate value types from previous tables.

-The resulting tidy dataset is exported to the working directory
+The resulting tidy dataset is exported to the working directory.